-In addition, for the purposes of good governance, the proponent should also provide information to and discuss potential environmental effects from the Project, as described under section 5 of CEAA 2012, with the Native Council of Nova Scotia.
+In addition, for the purposes of good governance, the proponent should also provide information to the Native Council of Nova Scotia, and discuss with them potential environmental effects from the Project, as described under section 5 of CEAA 2012.

-Upon receipt of knowledge or information of potential effects or adverse impacts to any Mi'kmaq of Nova Scotia group, even those not listed above, the proponent shall provide that information to the Agency at the earliest opportunity.
+Upon receipt of knowledge or information of potential effects or adverse impacts to any Mi'kmaq of Nova Scotia, even those not listed above, the proponent shall provide that information to the Agency at the earliest opportunity.

-With respect to the effects of changes to the environment on the Mi'kmaq of Nova Scotia, the assessment requirements are outlined in Part 2, sections 7.1.10 and Part 2, 7.3.5 of these guidelines.
-With respect to impacts to potential or established Aboriginal or Treaty rights, assessment requirements are outlined in Part 2, Section 6 of these guidelines.
+With respect to the effects of changes to the environment on the Mi'kmaq of Nova Scotia, the assessment requirements are outlined in Part 2, Sections 7.1.10 and Part 2, 7.3.7 of these guidelines.
+With respect to impacts to potential or established Aboriginal or Treaty rights, the assessment requirements are outlined in Part 2, Section 6 of these guidelines.